Interested in a less expensive and less crowded family resort? I recommend Beaver Mountain in Northern Utah.

 This was my brother's second ski trip, and the first was 20 years ago.
 Beaver Mountain was perfect as we eased back into skiing and then tested our skills on more challenging slopes.
 We stuck to the green runs, but were impressed by the variety of trails at this Utah resort.

 Want to “Ski the Beav?”
 Here are my tips for success.

 Bring layers of winter clothing so you can shed or add as needed – including warm socks and gloves.
-Goggles or sun glasses are nice to have as well, because the sun reflecting off the white snow can be blinding.
-Click the button to get Allison's list of essential snow gear for families, and tips on where to buy good gear for discount prices.
+Goggles or sunglasses are nice to have as well, because the sun reflecting off the white snow can be blinding.
+Click the link below to get Allison's list of essential snow gear for families, and tips on where to buy good gear for discount prices.

 Beaver Mountain is located 27 miles east of Logan, Utah, on Highway 89.
 That's 107 miles from Salt Lake City, 73 miles from Evanston, Wyoming, and 127 miles from Pocatello, Idaho.
 It may be a few more miles to drive to Beaver Mountain compared to some of the other resorts closer to Salt Lake City, but the family friendly atmosphere and affordable lift tickets are worth it.

 Beaver Mountain has a ski shop where you can rent skis, snowboards, helmets, goggles, poles and more.
 The basic adult ski/snowboard package is $26 for a full day.
 Kids cost less.
 Click the link to check out the rental equipment they have available.

 After you've got year gear, grab your lift passes and you're ready to get started.
 All the lifts open at 9 a.m., but Beaver's Face Lift is only open on Saturday and Sunday.